 Located in a remote canyon 30 miles northeast of El Paso, the park contains a unique assortment of pictographs left behind by the ancient peoples who called this desert oasis home.
-Most pictographs are painted with red, brown, or black pigments, but the Starry-Eyed Man includes rare green pigments.
-Not only is it a cool image, but the colors are also remarkable.
+Most pictographs are painted with red, brown, or black pigments.
+But the Starry-Eyed Man includes rare green pigments.
+Not only is it a cool image, the colors are remarkable.
 I had to see it for myself.

 Hueco Tanks State Park protects one of the largest concentrations of Native American rock paintings in North America, as well as the largest number of painted masks.
 Once a stagecoach stop on the Butterfield Overland Mail Route, the park also contains thousands of inscriptions carved into rocks by visitors who passed this way in the mid-1800s and early 1900s.

 This is the most tightly supervised park we’ve ever visited.
-And for good reason, since there are apparently a number of people with poor impulse control who feel the need to add their names to the rocks, including scratching graffiti into the ancient art.
+And for good reason.
+There are apparently a number of people with poor impulse control who feel the need to add their names to the rocks, including scratching graffiti into the ancient art.

 Visitors are required to view a 15-minute video about the ancient peoples and the pictographs, in hopes that they will be inspired to protect the artwork.

-Only 70 people at a time can enter Hueco Tanks without a guide, and only North Mountain, one of the park’s three peaks, is open to self-guided exploration.
-But before you set foot on the trails, you need a permit, even if you’re camping in the park.
+Only 70 people at a time can enter Hueco Tanks without a guide.
+Only North Mountain, one of the park’s three peaks, is open to self-guided exploration.
+But before you set foot on the trails, you need a permit, even if you’re camping within the park.

 A word to the wise: Reserve a permit for North Mountain when you make your camping reservation.
 Otherwise, you’ll need to show up each morning before 8 a.m. at the ranger station to try for one of the 10 first-come, first-served permits.

-Hueco Tanks is a renowned bouldering site, and people come from all over the world to practice clawing their way up the boulders with no equipment other than their hands and feet (and a thick crash pad below).
+Hueco Tanks is a renowned bouldering site, and people come from all over the world to practice clawing their way up the boulders with no equipment other than their hands and feet.
 Most of the people who come here are interested in bouldering, which leaves the trails wonderfully uncrowded.

 The masks are magnificent, and we’ve made the journey to Cave Kiva all three times we’ve visited the park.